 Bank borrowings are generally considered to be financing activities.
-However, in some countries, bank overdrafts which are repayable on demand form an integral part of an entity's cash management.
+However, bank overdrafts sometimes form an integral part of an entity's cash management.
 In these circumstances, bank overdrafts are included as a component of cash and cash equivalents.

 A characteristic of such bank arrangements is that the bank balance often fluctuates from being positive to overdrawn.
 If the balance does not often fluctuate from negative to positive, then this indicates that the arrangement is a financing activity.